shah-in-boots/notes/permanent/ECG-prediction-of-TTN-variants.md

 1. ECG data storage: Every beat will have 12-lead data and be fixed at ~ 500 samples, creating a $12 \times 500$ matrix.
 That needs to be stored as the matrices within a tensor.
 Overall there are $n = 8000$ ECGs available, with some number of beats, likely 5-15, per ECG.
 	1. In the `{tensorflow}`  package, a matrix could be stored in a *rank 4* tensor, with the following axis order: 1 = batch, 2 = width, 3 = height, 4 = feature.
 	1. The feature classification comes from the genetic approach below, and is either a `0` or `1` if the ECG comes from a TTN variant or not.
-1. Guided Gradient Class Activation Mapping: Visualization technique that will be used to identify which parts of the ECG are contributing the most.
-[Gradient-Weighted Class Activation Mapping (Grad-CAM)](../permanent/Gradient-Weighted%20Class%20Activation%20Mapping%20(Grad-CAM).md) which is described by @Selvaraju2020a.
+1. Guided Gradient Class Activation Mapping: Visualization technique that will be used to identify which parts of the ECG are contributing the most. [gradient-weighted-class-activation-mapping](gradient-weighted-class-activation-mapping.md) which is described by @Selvaraju2020a.

 ## Genetic approach